 - Generac Full Synthetic Motor Oil 5W-30

-Before you start looking for different oils and try to figure out which one is going to be the best fit for your generator, you first need to know what the oil does for your generator.
+Before you try figuring out which oil will best suit your generator, you need to know what the oil does for your generator.

 Gasoline portable generators utilize engines that require oil to run properly.